Sonata for Oboe and Piano

-An account by his wife and publisher, Cynthia Downes, posted on June 11th, 2018
+An account by his wife and publisher, Cynthia Downes, first posted on June 11th, 2018

 Not long after taking up his post as Head of Birmingham Conservatoire, George Caird asked Andrew for a work for solo oboe and piano.

 Andrew had just returned from an amazing trip to India for a performance by John and Gillian Mayer of his Sonata for Violin & Piano, and for meetings to set up an exchange programme with the University of Burdwan.
 The gardens of the University were so beautiful, that they inspired Andrew's composition for oboe, so much so that he gave his work the title: In the Gardens of Burdwan: Sonata for Oboe and Piano.
-The 4 movements of the Sonata reflect all the gorgeous sights and sounds of these gardens, which are still in Andrew's memory to this day.
+The 4 movements of the Sonata reflect all the gorgeous sights and sounds of these gardens, which remained in Andrew's memory throughout his life.

-George Caird, with Malcolm Wilson, premiered the Sonata in the Birmingham and Midland Institute on 20th October 1995.
+George Caird, with Malcolm Wilson, premiered the Sonata at the Birmingham and Midland Institute on 20th October 1995.
 Read Andrew's talk in Birmingham Library preceding this concert.

 Birmingham Conservatoire Association Fanfare II Magazine, Autumn 1995